Sobriety & Recovery FAQ

 Our calls are facilitated by licensed or certified coaches/professionals in the recovery space.

-Please refer to Virtual Meetings to view all the available Zoom calls in various time zones.
+Please refer to Virtual Conversations to view all the available Zoom calls in various time zones.

 No, you decide.
 Some women may have their video off or on, their mic off or on.
 They may choose to use a fake name.
 They may choose to share or simply choose to listen.